EJOOSTEROP/quke/README.md

 At present, all services used in the example configuration have free tiers available.

+#### sqlite3
+sqlite3 v3.35 or higher is required.
+This is oftentimes installed as part of a Linux install.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Installation